Procore vs CoConstruct vs Projul

 Scheduling

 CoConstruct offered basic task-based scheduling.
 It covered simple timelines but lacked the depth needed for complex multi-phase projects with overlapping crews.
+You could assign tasks and set due dates, but visual project planning was minimal.

 Job Costing and Financial Management

 CoConstruct handled job costing well for custom homes.
 Real-time budget tracking showed you where you stood on every job.
 The financial tools were simple but effective for builders running a handful of projects.
+The limitation was scale: as your project count grew, the per-site pricing model made CoConstruct more expensive, and the reporting didn’t grow with your business.

 Selections Management